Web Analytics Made Easy - Statcounter

 Palm Dangers!
 Really!!

-• A coconut palm can drop heavy fruit.
+• Coconut palms regularly drop heavy fruit.

 • Some Types of Palm Fruit can irritate skin.